 Projects that achieve multiple ecological, social, and economic outcomes are strongly encouraged.
-For example, a stream restoration project that improves water quality, reduces flood risk, expands habitat connectivity, and creates new recreational access exemplifies a multibenefit investment.
+For example, a stream restoration project that improves water quality, reduces flood risk, expands habitat connectivity, and creates new recreational access exemplifies a multi-benefit investment.
 This approach reflects both stakeholder and public input, which emphasized the importance of using limited funds efficiently to address overlapping needs rather than narrowly defined outcomes.
-In applying this principle, Measure Q will prioritize opportunities across all regions of the County and will actively consider projects in South County as required by ballot language and other underserved communities where partnerships or largescale conservation programs are less established, to ensure that the process does not reinforce existing disparities.